tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Turini/index.md

 First of all, this post is part of a greater series of posts that I've written about that documents my trip to the area in the summer of 2022.
 If you're looking for more on that trip and where else I went, definitely [check out the post]({{< ref "/travel/France/Nice_2022/index.md" >}})!

 ## What is this Climb Known For?
 Well, not initially for cycling!
-The Col de Turini is actually most known for being included in the [Monte Carlo Rally](https://en.wikipedia.org/wiki/Monte_Carlo_Rally), which was created in 1911 by Prince Albert of Monaco to promote new car technology and Monaco as a tourist destination.
+The Col de Turini is actually most known for being included in the {{< link text="Monte Carlo Rally" url="https://en.wikipedia.org/wiki/Monte_Carlo_Rally" >}}, which was created in 1911 by Prince Albert of Monaco to promote new car technology and Monaco as a tourist destination.

 Turns out that it was also featured in an episode of Top Gear, as the guys were out on a quest to find the "greatest driving road in the world".